 Safe Harbor provision

-The Safe Harbor provision lists 18 categories of data that would cause a data set to not be considered de-identified unless an expert determines the data does not pose a significant re-identification risk.
+The Safe Harbor provision lists 18 categories of data (and an implicit 19th category) that would cause a data set to not be considered de-identified unless an expert determines the data does not pose a significant re-identification risk.

 Some of the items prohibited by Safe Harbor are obvious: telephone number, email address, social security number, etc. Others are not so obvious.
 In order for data to fall under the Safe Harbor provision, one must remove